NeoGuns/epoll_server/README.md

 # epoll_server
-epoll server based o B/S for jaychou
+epoll server based on B/S for jaychou